 Creation of a holistic brand platform and identity, including advertising launch work, for the first 3-d printed earphone brought to market.
 Film directed by Jun Diaz.

 Naming, graphic identity, and overall look and feel of the Harry's brand.
 Oversaw product design and development in partnership with industrial design firm Prime Studio.

 Concept, design, and production of a survival kit/thank you gift, sent to 100 of Instagram’s top users around the world in celebration of Worldwide InstaMeet Day.
 Filled with everything InstaMeet organizers might need to survive the day, from Portable Oat Bars to a Floating Location Indicator.

-Brand launch and execution of a national campaign for Quirky, the crowd sourced invention company.
-This advertising and marketing platform celebrates the community by playing down the boss, introducing the worlds least important CEO.
-Directed by Speck Gordon
+National brand campaign for Quirky, the crowdsourced invention company.
+This advertising and marketing platform celebrates the company's community of inventors by playing down the boss and introducing the world's least important CEO.
+Directed by Speck Gordon.

 In honor of the brand's 25th anniversary, and their renewed push as content creator, a campaign featuring visionary AOL users photographed by artist Chuck Close.
 Above – Pharrell / Claire Danes